yashikajayasinghe/step-interview-sample-app/SECURITY.md

 ## Sample 2 - Logging

 This code is invoked when a login is successful.
 What concerns from a security perspective exist?
-And how can these be mitigated?
+And how might these be mitigated?

 ```kotlin
 fun createSession(